Course Offerings

 Motion Practice Skills

-Tim Hallahan and other members of The Hecht Training Group offer a practical, one- and one-half day workshop, which combines simulations, an interactive seminar, and demonstration to teach the skills of pre-trial motion practice.
+Tim Hallahan, David Sonenshein, and other members of The Hecht Training Group offer a practical, one- and one-half day workshop, which combines simulations, an interactive seminar, and demonstration to teach the skills of pre-trial motion practice.

 FORMAT